paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

 (16) Chapter 61, relating to retirement or separation for physical disability.

+(17) Section 1251(e), relating to retirement or separation based on years of creditable service.

-(17) Chapter 69, relating to retired grade, except sections 1370, 1375, and 1376.
+(18) Chapter 69, relating to retired grade, except sections 1370, 1375, and 1376.

-(18) Chapter 71, relating to computation of retired pay.
+(19) Chapter 71, relating to computation of retired pay.

-(19) Chapter 73, relating to annuities based on retired or retainer pay.
+(20) Chapter 73, relating to annuities based on retired or retainer pay.

-(20) Subchapter II of chapter 75, relating to death benefits.
+(21) Subchapter II of chapter 75, relating to death benefits.

-(21) Subchapter I of chapter 88, relating to military family programs, applicable on an as-available and fully reimbursable basis.
+(22) Subchapter I of chapter 88, relating to military family programs, applicable on an as-available and fully reimbursable basis.

-(22) Section 2005, relating to advanced education assistance, active duty agreements, and reimbursement requirements.
+(23) Section 2005, relating to advanced education assistance, active duty agreements, and reimbursement requirements.

-(23) Section 2634, relating to transportation of motor vehicles for members on permanent change of station.
+(24) Section 2634, relating to transportation of motor vehicles for members on permanent change of station.

-(24) Sections 2731 and 2735, relating to property loss incident to service.
+(25) Sections 2731 and 2735, relating to property loss incident to service.

-(25) Section 2771, relating to final settlement of accounts of deceased members.
+(26) Section 2771, relating to final settlement of accounts of deceased members.

-(26) Such other provisions of subtitle A of that title as may be adopted for applicability to the commissioned officer corps of the National Oceanic and Atmospheric Administration by any other provision of law.
+(27) Such other provisions of subtitle A of that title as may be adopted for applicability to the commissioned officer corps of the National Oceanic and Atmospheric Administration by any other provision of law.

 **(b) References** The authority vested by title 10 in the “military departments”, “the Secretary concerned”, or “the Secretary of Defense” with respect to the provisions of law referred to in subsection (a) shall be exercised, with respect to the commissioned officer corps of the Administration, by the Secretary of Commerce or the Secretary’s designee.
 For purposes of paragraph (8) of subsection (a), the term “Inspector General” in section 1034 of such title 10 shall mean the Inspector General of the Department of Commerce.